-For example, finance and planning can use the spend data to understand recurring vendor spend along with long-term contracts to forecast next few years expenditure budgets.
+For example, finance and planning can use the spend data to understand recurring vendor spend along with long-term contracts to forecast the next few year’s expenditure budgets.

-One of the key metrics organization track is spending with diversity vendors.
+One of the key metrics organization track is spending with diverse vendors.
 That need is driven is either by being a good corporate citizen or a need driven by their key customers.
-Many customers required their vendors to have a certain amount of spend with diverse vendors.
+Many customers require vendors to have a certain amount of spend with diverse vendors.

-Having data at one single place helps to better understand spend with diversity vendors but also help uncover opportunities to engage more with diverse vendors in certain categories.
+Having data at one single place helps to better understand spend with diverse vendors but also helps uncover opportunities to engage more with diverse vendors in certain categories.

-Moreover, this diversity reporting is required by the sales team to respond to RFPs, so having this data handy leads to faster turnaround of RFP responses by your sales teams.
+Moreover, diversity reporting is required by the sales team to respond to RFPs, so having this data handy leads to a faster turnaround of RFP responses by your sales teams.